4jmon/WeatherForcast/README.md

 The reason being chrome will not allow http.get without the header (Corejs problem).

-The www.openweathermap.org service api has disabled (Allow-Headers)
+The www.openweathermap.org service api has disabled (Access-Control-Allow-Origin)

 www.openweathermap.org provides a sample api not a live one.